forntoh/LcdMenu/docs/source/overview/widgets/widget-bool.rst

 WidgetBool
 ==========

-The WidgetBool widget is acts as a toggle switch that can be used to change a boolean value.
+The WidgetBool widget acts as a toggle switch that can be used to change a boolean value.

 The WidgetBool widget has the following properties: